Nonisothermal global-pressure exactness in fractured multiphase flow with aperture feedback: Nonisothermal exactness on the augmented state domain

-The relations in item (i) state precisely that $\omega$ is exact.
-Exact one-forms are closed, and on simply connected sets every closed one-form is exact.
-In local coordinates, closure of \eqref{eq:omega_augmented} is equivalent to \eqref{eq:compat_ss}--\eqref{eq:compat_sT}.
+The relations in item (i) state precisely that the augmented capillary field \(\mathbf C=(A_1,\ldots,A_{n_p-1},B)\) is the gradient of the scalar potential \(\Pi\).
+Therefore its mixed partial derivatives must be mutually compatible, which gives \eqref{eq:compat_ss}--\eqref{eq:compat_sT}.
+Conversely, if these compatibility relations hold on a sufficiently small state-domain neighborhood, the line integral of \(\mathbf C\) is path independent and defines a local scalar potential.
+If \(\mathcal U\) is simply connected, the same construction gives a global potential on \(\mathcal U\), unique up to an additive constant.
 This proves the equivalence of (i)--(iii), and therefore the exactness claim. \end{proof}

+The criterion is applied on regular open subsets of the admissible saturation--temperature state domain, where the mobilities and capillary-pressure derivatives are smooth and the total mobility satisfies $\Lambda_t>0$.
+This is the natural domain for the mixed-partial compatibility argument.
+At the simplex boundary, where one or more phase saturations approach zero, endpoint relative permeabilities may vanish and capillary-pressure derivatives may become singular or degenerate.
+These boundary regimes require the usual phase-appearance restrictions, residual-saturation cutoffs, or regularized capillary laws.
+In the numerical examples, the diagnostics are therefore evaluated on an interior regularized simplex, rather than directly on degenerate saturation edges.